 When the exam gives you a combined position scenario, follow these steps:

-- Identify all money out (debits): stock purchases + premiums paid
+- Identify every cash outflow: stock purchases + premiums paid

-- Identify all money in (credits): stock sales + premiums received + exercise proceeds
+- Identify every cash inflow: stock sales + premiums received + exercise/assignment proceeds

-Think of it this way: The T-chart is like a personal ledger.
-Every dollar you spend goes on the left, every dollar you receive goes on the right.
-When you are done, subtract left from right.
-Positive means profit, negative means loss.
+Think of it as a personal ledger.
+Every dollar that leaves your account goes on one side, every dollar that comes in goes on the other.
+Subtract one from the other and the difference is your profit or loss.
 The premium always appears in the ledger, whether the option is exercised or expires worthless.

 Exam Tip: Gotchas